dyne

 The unit of force in the centimeter-gram-second absolute system, the force which imparts an acceleration of 1 centimeter per second per second to a body having a mass of 1 gram.
 Symbol, dyn.
 In SI units, one dyne = 10-5 newton.

-The name was first proposed in the first report1 of the British Assn. for the Advancement of Science's Committee for the Selection and Nomenclature of Dynamical and Electrical Units.
+The name was first proposed in 1873 in the first report¹ of the British Assn. for the Advancement of Science's Committee for the Selection and Nomenclature of Dynamical and Electrical Units.

 According to the current national standard in the United States2, the dyne is not to be used.
 The newton should be used instead.